Localized states in active fluids: Abstract

 \section{Abstract}

-Biological active matter is typically tightly coupled to chemical reaction networks affecting its assembly and stress generation.
+Biological active matter is typically tightly coupled to chemical reaction networks affecting its assembly-disassembly dynamics and stress generation.
 We show that localized states can emerge spontaneously if assembly of active matter is regulated by chemical species that are advected with flows resulting from gradients in the active stress.
-The localized patterns form at a subcritical instability and for parameter values for which patterns do not exist in absence of the advective coupling.
-They come in a large variety and also comprise localized oscillatory and chaotic states.
+The mechanochemical localized patterns form via a subcritical bifurcation and for parameter values for which patterns do not exist in absence of the advective coupling.
 Our work identifies a generic mechanism underlying localized cellular patterns.

-Chemical reactions can lead to the emergence of patterns, that is, spatio-temporally structured densities of involved chemical species~\cite{koch1994}.
+Chemical reactions can lead to the emergence of patterns, that is, spatiotemporally structured densities of the chemical species involved~\cite{koch1994}.
 Active materials that transform chemical energy into mechanical work can self-organize flow patterns and shapes~\cite{marchetti2013}.
 Systems coupling these two forms of self-organization are widespread, notably in engineering and biology.
 Typically, in these systems, chemistry is considered to control the mechanical parts.
 Yet, researchers increasingly focus on situations where chemistry and mechanics are mutually affecting each other~\cite{dewit2020, bailles2022}.
-Despite the growing interest in these systems, our understanding of spontaneous mechano-chemical patterns is still limited.
+Despite the growing interest in these systems, our understanding of spontaneous mechanochemical patterns is still limited.

-A particularly interesting example of a biological mechano-chemical system is the actin cortex of animal cells.
-This structure is a thin active layer beneath the outer membrane and consists of actin filaments, myosin motors and other actin-binding proteins.
-It exhibits a variety of structured states, some of which have been argued to result from self-organization during vital cellular processes like migration~\cite{vicker2000,Weiner2007,Stankevicins2020} or morphogenesis during development~\cite{solon2009,munjal2015, bailles2019}.
-Whereas these patterns extend over the whole cell surface, the actin cortex also exhibits localized structures.
-Examples of the latter are isolated contractions, either transient \cite{baird2017} or oscillatory \cite{graessl2017}, which are observed in adherent cells.
+A particularly interesting example of a biological mechanochemical system is the actin cortex of animal cells.
+It is a thin active layer beneath the outer membrane and consists of actin filaments, myosin motors and other actin-binding proteins.
+It exhibits a variety of spatiotemporal patterns, some of which have been argued to result from self-organization during vital cellular processes like migration~\cite{vicker2000,Weiner2007,Stankevicins2020} or development~\cite{solon2009, munjal2015, bailles2019}.
+The implications of mechanochemistry in the dynamics of the actin cortex are currently under intense theoretical scrutiny \cite{bois2011, chaudhuri2011, kumar2014, banerjee2017, staddon2022}.